nomadic-me/testbench-web3py-etherscan/README.md

     - Enter any "Project Name"
 - Copy the Endpoint URL that looks like this https://mainnet.infura.io/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 - Create a .env file and store INFURA_URL = "https://mainnet.infura.io/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and save the file

+#### Option 2: Connection to Ganache Localhost
+- Download and install the Ganache for your Operating System from https://trufflesuite.com/ganache/
+- Run a local Blockchain RPC Server and connect to it

 ### Run it